Quick Highlights:

 - There are also legal aspects, like Title IX implications and recent changes allowing athletes to profit from their name, image, and likeness.

 Should college athletes be paid?
 It’s a thorny decision full of complexities and potential pitfalls, and the issue has only become more prominent in recent years.
+The arguments for being for or against paying college athletes both have strong supporting logic, which makes for a thrilling debate.

 Related Resource: Colleges With Full Ride Scholarships